 - Avoid overusing your joints.

-- Take your medicine the way your doctor suggests.
+- Take your medicine the way your doctor tells you to.

-- Use heat and/or cold to reduce pain or stiffness.
+- Use heat and/or cold therapies to reduce joint pain or swelling.

 Copyright © American Academy of Family Physicians